Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Problem

 \section{Problem}

-Our problems naturally consist of \emph{objects}, binary \emph{relations}, \emph{global context}, and a \emph{goal} definition.
-Our problems are sequential; hence we assume existing \emph{transition} dynamics.
-We use the Markov Decision Process (MDP) formalism for the following definitions.
-The MDP is a tuple $(\mathcal S, \mathcal A, r, t, \gamma)$, where $\mathcal S$, $\mathcal A$ represent the state and action spaces, $r$, $t$ are reward and transition functions, and $\gamma$ is the discount factor.

-All of the MDP components are problem-dependent.
+Our problems naturally consist of \emph{objects} described with features, heterogeneous binary \emph{relations}, a feature vector describing the \emph{global context}\footnote{The global context, objects and their relations can be viewed as nullary, unary and binary relations.}, and a \emph{goal} definition.
+The problems are sequential and we assume existing \emph{transition} dynamics.
+We use the Markov Decision Process (MDP) formalism, i.e., the MDP is a tuple $(\mathcal S, \mathcal A, r, t, \gamma)$, where $\mathcal S$, $\mathcal A$ represent the state and action spaces, $r$, $t$ are reward and transition functions, and $\gamma$ is the discount factor.
+All of the MDP components are problem-dependent, hence we provide only their general descriptions.
 The reward function $r$ can directly specify the goal or be more subtle.
-For example, in the BlockWorld, the reward can be defined as a small negative value (e.g., $-0.1$) per step and a non-negative value when the goal is reached.
+For example, in the BlockWorld, the reward can be defined as a small negative value per step and a non-negative value when the goal is reached.
 The parameter $\gamma$ and the transition function $t$ are directly defined by the particular environment.
 Because we use a model-free method, the transition function can also be unknown (only a simulator is needed).
-The definition of state and action spaces is more complex and is described below.
+State and action spaces are described below.